Solid rocket motorsColorado Springs

 Real-time extrusion monitoring with closed-loop control.
 Full digital traceability from propellant batch through final motor assembly, supporting production readiness reviews.

-Why extrusion changes
+Why extrusion changes the equation.

 The standard method for loading solid propellant into a motor case is casting: a heated slurry is poured in, flows around a mandrel under gravity, and cures in place.
 This process works, but it introduces air at the propellant-case interface and around complex mandrel features.
 The resulting voids create unpredictable burn behavior and scatter in chamber pressure and thrust.